Racer159/projects/ram-badge-holder/README.md

 ## Tools

-Below are the tools that are required and or suggested for completing this project.
+Below are the tools that are required and/or suggested for completing this project.

 1. Sewing Machine (w/1" Button Hole function)
 2. Small Snips or Scissors